Dhuraa/React-Contact-Form/README.md

 ## My process

+1. Created the HTML skeleton.
-I first created the HTML skeleton and used boostrap library to add life to the page.
+2. Used the Bootstrap library to enhance the page's appearance.
+3. Using mobile first and responsive approach.
+4. Created state values.
+5. Adding onClick and onChnage events.
+6. Updated state values on each rerender.
+7. Adding validation for required field.

 ### Built with